fmorenod81/bsg_aws_2024/Advanced_Architecting_15052024_Day2.md

 For the most up-to-date information on Capacity Providers, pricing, limits, and other details, please refer to the [Amazon ECS documentation](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/create-capacity-provider-console-v2.html).

+**a) What is EKS Anywhere?**
+R:/ I have to correct myself, because I thought it was a Kubernetes operator for multicloud and hybrid environments; however it applies for hybrid environments ONLY, when you have on-premises resources and you like to manage using AWS Console.
+More information about [Amazon EKS Anywhere](https://aws.amazon.com/es/eks/eks-anywhere/)

 ### Containers

 Docker Guides - Link: [Docker Page](https://docs.docker.com/get-started/overview/)